Decoupling local classicality from classical explainability: A noncontextual model for bilocal classical theory and a

 wherein $n$ represents $n$ dimensional classical subspace, and $B$ represents a binary subspace.
 This representation of a single system enables us to represent a pure states of a $2n$ dimensional classical system in classical theory as

 where $1\leq i \leq n$, and $s\in\lbrace 0,1\rbrace$.
 On the binary subspace, we denote the $t$-controlled NOT gate as

 with the summation being modulo two.
 We use the symbol $\circ$ to denote the action of copying pure states.
-For instance, in the case of the binary subspace, applying the copying to the completely mixed state yields \\ \\ We can further generalize the copying operation on binary subspaces to accommodate multiple inputs and outputs as
+For instance, in the case of the binary subspace, applying the copying to the completely mixed state yields